-Abbey is a Hall Stone Lodge and was presented with a Hall Stone Jewel in recognition and appreciation of its efforts in raising an average of 10 Guineas per member towards the building costs of Freemason’s Hall in London which stands as a Peace Memorial in remembrance of the Masonic Brethren who gave their lives in sacrifice during the Great War 1914 – 1918.
-There were around 26 members at the time and £280 was the amount needed to achieve Hall Stone Lodge status.
-The Hall Stone Jewel is worn by the Master on a collarette whenever on Masonic business.
-A full explanation about the Peace Memorial and Hall Stone Jewel prepared by the Museum at Freemason’s Hall (the Peace Memorial) can be downloaded here.
+Abbey is a Hall Stone Lodge and was presented with a Hall Stone Jewel in recognition and appreciation of its efforts in raising an average of 10 Guineas (£10.50) per member towards the building costs of Freemason’s Hall in London which stands as a Peace Memorial in remembrance of the Masonic Brethren who gave their lives in sacrifice during the Great War 1914 – 1918.
+There were 28 members at the time and 280 Guineas (£294.00) was the amount needed to achieve Hall Stone Lodge status.
+At the time that the Grand Master launched his Peace Memorial appeal the Province of East Lancashire was also running an appeal to build a new headquarter building in Manchester.
+Abbey Lodge members not only subscribed to the Peace Memorial appeal but also the local Provincial appeal.

 As is mentioned elsewhere on this website social events are held throughout the year.
 Whenever possible the Union Club rooms are utilised to host events but on occasion they do become a little too small for the numbers wanting to attend so we are known to utilise other local and not so local venues.

 One date in our diary is the Postlethwaite Dinner held in December each year.
 You can read more about it here.